Strata vs landlord insurance: Why property investors need both

 - Loss of rental income if the tenant breaks their lease early or defaults on their payments

 - Legal expenses you may incur if you have to evict a tenant

 Are any of these likely to happen?
 With a good property manager, it’s not very likely.

-“We vet tenants very carefully,” Grace says.
+“We vet tenants very carefully,” Monika says.
 “If a tenant is late on rent, we have a robust process in place to remind them and follow up if it remains unpaid.
 Taken altogether, our processes means it’s rare to have tenants deliberately damage the property or intentionally stop paying rent.
 You can’t guarantee everything, though, and sometimes people do make bad decisions, or their circumstances change dramatically.
 That’s why we always strongly recommend that our landlords take out insurance.”